Yurii-Laguta/JB4A-SDK-Android/_posts/2015-06-08-implement-sdk-google.md

 order: 1
 ---

-To integrate the Salesforce Marketing Cloud Mobile Push Android SDK with your Mobile Android App, you will need to register a device with the Salesforce Marketing Cloud.
+To integrate the Marketing Cloud Mobile Push Android SDK with your Mobile Android App, you will need to register a device with the Marketing Cloud.
 To do this you must add the SDK and its dependencies to your application.
 The following steps will guide you through the process.

 This process connects the device to the MobilePush app you created previously in the [APP CENTER]({{ site.baseurl }}/create-apps/create-apps-overview.html).
 If you have not completed these steps please do so now.<br/>

-> NOTE: The Salesforce Marketing Cloud Mobile Push Android SDK requires Android API 15 (aka _Ice Cream Sandwich or Android v4.0.3_) or greater and has dependencies on the Android Support v4 and Google Play Services libraries.
+> NOTE: The Marketing Cloud Mobile Push Android SDK requires Android API 15 (aka _Ice Cream Sandwich or Android v4.0.3_) or greater and has dependencies on the Android Support v4 and Google Play Services libraries.
 Android API 23 (aka _Marshmallow or Android v6.0_) and the new Android Permissions model is supported.<br/>

-> NOTE: Eclipse support has been discontinued by Google and is being deprecated by the Salesforce Marketing Cloud.
+> NOTE: Eclipse support has been discontinued by Google and is being deprecated by the Marketing Cloud.
 Support for Eclipse will soon be discontinued by the Marketing Cloud, but until then the documentation for Eclipse implementations can be found [HERE]({{ site.baseurl }}/sdk-implementation/implement-sdk-eclipse.html).
 Please move to Android Studio as soon as possible to ensure compatibility with future releases.<br/>

 ## Integrating via Android Studio<br/><br/>